jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 #### 3. Create the L2VPN instance
 Use the Postman REST call: `L2VPN Service/create l2vpn instance ce1-ce2_vlan3001`
 - Edit the call body according to your setup.
-Only the fields with comments below them should be edited:
+Only the fields with comments below should be edited:

 ```json
 {